 - Distance from Hrensko: 30 minutes / 18 km

-One of the tallest castles in Europe is the Konigstein Fortress, which is special as it was never occupied by an enemy.
+One of the tallest castles in Europe is the Konigstein Fortress, which is special as an enemy never occupied it.
 The huge building in the Elbe Valley dates back to the 13th century.

 Opening hours and prices

 The fortress is opened every day and awaits visitors.
-You can find out about the current tickets and exhibitions on the fortress's website.
+The fortress's website can find out about the current tickets and exhibitions.
 Admission to the castle costs € 12, while a 60- to 90-minute ride costs € 4 for adults and free for children under 16.

 - Admission: 12 euros